The Best Savings Accounts in Colorado for 2023

 One benefit is that local banks can provide personalized service to their customers.
 Picture the following scenario.

 You visit a local restaurant or bar regularly.
-Over time, you get to know the staff and they get to know you.
-The staff at the restaurant will get to know you and offer you recommendations based on your tastes.
+Over time, you get to know the staff, and they get to know you.
+The team at the restaurant will get to know you and offer you recommendations based on your tastes.
 They may also be able to give you special deals because you are a regular customer.

 Employees at local banks have fewer customers to deal with and will get to know you and your financial situation.

-Over time, they can provide personalized advice and maybe give you occasional deals that can help you.
+Over time, they can provide personalized advice and occasional deals to help you.

 The right products